Morrison, Colorado

 Most appointments take between 45 minutes to an hour, but some may take longer.

-What is my animal is not friendly or may try to bite?
+What if my animal is not friendly or may try to bite?

 What if I decide to cancel?